jitterapp/backend/README.md

 - prettier (styling)
 - nodemon (hot reloading of server)
 - sequelize (ORM for maintaining database functions for mysql DB)
+- umzug (framework-agnostic migration tool for Node.
+It provides a clean API for running and rolling back tasks.)
 - mysql
 - cross-env (makes it so you can have a single command without worrying about setting or using the environment variable properly)
 - dotenv (lets you define a set of environment variables)